Artiikk/Sudoku-Verifier/README.md

 ## Description

-This repository contains source code for the sudoku verifier
+This repository contains source code for the sudoku verifier.

 ## Local Development
  - `yarn install`